Medically reviewed by Drugs.com. Last updated on May 24, 2019.

 Concerns related to adverse effects:

-• Fluid retention: May occur frequently in adults during use; manifestations of fluid retention (eg, edema, arthralgia, myalgia, nerve compression syndromes/paresthesias) are generally transient and dose dependent.
+• Fluid retention: Fluid retention may occur in adults; manifestations of fluid retention (eg, edema, arthralgia, myalgia, nerve compression syndromes [including carpal tunnel syndrome]/paresthesias) are generally transient and dose dependent.
+If symptoms of carpal tunnel syndrome do not resolve by decreasing the dose or frequency of somatropin, discontinue therapy.

-• Intracranial hypertension (IH): IH with headache, nausea, papilledema, visual changes, and/or vomiting has been reported; symptoms usually occur within the first 8 weeks of therapy and IH signs and symptoms may rapidly resolve after discontinuation or reduction of dose.
+• Intracranial hypertension: Intracranial hypertension with headache, nausea, papilledema, visual changes, and/or vomiting has been reported; symptoms usually occur within the first 8 weeks of therapy and signs and symptoms of intracranial hypertension may rapidly resolve after discontinuation or reduction of dose.
 Funduscopic examination prior to initiation of therapy and periodically thereafter is recommended.
 Treatment should be discontinued in patients who develop papilledema; resuming treatment at a lower dose may be considered once IH-associated signs and symptoms have resolved.
-Patients with Turner syndrome, chronic renal failure and Prader-Willi syndrome may be at increased risk for IH.
+Patients with Turner syndrome, chronic renal impairment and Prader-Willi syndrome may be at increased risk for intracranial hypertension.

-• Neoplasm: Use in contraindicated with active malignancy.
-Preexisting malignancy should be inactive and treatment complete prior to instituting therapy; discontinue therapy with evidence of recurrence or progression.
-Monitor patients with preexisting tumors or growth failure secondary to an intracranial lesion for recurrence or progression of underlying disease.
+• Neoplasm: Increased risk of malignancy progression in patients with active malignancy; any preexisting malignancy should be inactive and treatment complete prior to initiating therapy; discontinue therapy with evidence of recurrence or progression.
+Monitor patients with preexisting tumors or growth hormone deficiency secondary to an intracranial lesion for recurrence or progression of underlying disease.
 An increased risk of second neoplasm has been reported in childhood cancer survivors treated with somatropin; the most common second neoplasms were meningiomas in patients treated with radiation to the head for their first neoplasm.
 Patients with HIV and pediatric patients with short stature (genetic cause) have increased baseline risk of developing malignancies; consider risk/benefits prior to initiation of therapy and monitor these patients carefully.
 Monitor all patients for any malignant transformation of skin lesions.
+Rule out pituitary tumor (or other brain tumors) prior to initiation of treatment because growth hormone deficiency may be an early sign of the presence of these tumors.

 • Pancreatitis: Has been rarely reported; incidence in children (especially girls) with Turner syndrome may be greater than adults.
 Consider pancreatitis diagnosis if abdominal pain occurs.